astrostake/discord-cosmos-validator-monitor/README.md

     * Changes in staking status (e.g., `BONDED`, `UNBONDING`, `UNBONDED`).
     * Significant increases in **Missed Blocks** (if supported by the chain's API).
     * API errors when fetching validator data, indicating potential issues with the chain's RPC endpoint.
+    * Governance Proposals: New, voting period, final results.
+    * Chain Upgrades: New plan announcements, and status.
 * **Detailed Status Information**: Retrieve comprehensive current validator status, including moniker, jailed status, total stake, and estimated uptime.
 * **Personalized Monitoring**: Register your own validators and receive dedicated mentions for important alerts, ensuring you don't miss critical updates.
 * **Easy Management**: Simple Discord slash commands allow you to register, unregister, and check the status of your monitored validators effortlessly.